JaimeSilver/hedera-libSubmarine/README.md

 The test provided is a Poll with 3 alternatives (ALF, DORA, KERMIT); Alice decides her vote, and sends the transaction.
-I provided smart contract functions to compare the results Online and Offline, following the guidelines of libSubmarines.
+I provided smart contract functions to compare the results Onchain and Offchain, following the guidelines of libSubmarines.

 The vote is added to the Smart Contract; because Reads are time-protected in the contract, the function